rkaushik29/scenes/notes.md

  - drop shadow: shadow of one obj on another

-shadows can be casted or recieved and they need to be activatede on the renderer.
+shadows can be casted or recieved and they need to be activatede on the renderer. a shadow map is created which creates a texture based on how each light sees the objects.